 For a word which is used so often, power is incredibly difficult to define.

-But as NHS Health Scotland point out in their excellent briefing note (this link will take you away from our website) on power and health and social care, “power exists in the relationships between people and groups of people, sometimes organised and sometimes not.”
+But as NHS Health Scotland point out in their briefing note on power and health and social care, “power exists in the relationships between people and groups of people, sometimes organised and sometimes not.”